aboutcode-org/scancode.io/docs/scanpipe-concepts.rst

 All pipelines are located in the ``scanpipe.pipelines`` module.
 Each pipeline consist of a Python script including one subclass of the ``Pipeline`` class.
 Each step is a method of the ``Pipeline`` class.
-The execution order of the steps is declared through the ``steps`` class attribute.
+The execution order of the steps is declared through the ``steps`` class attribute which is a sequence of steps to execute.

 .. note::
     One or more pipelines can be assigned to a project as a sequence.